MaelDore/deepSTRAPP/README.md

 ## :dart: Summary

 <br> **deepSTRAPP** provides a powerful analytic framework to
-investigate the **Rate Diversification Hypothesis (RDH)** in the context of Historical Biogeography.
-RDH posits that current heterogeneity in diversity patterns such as the Latitudinal Diversity Gradient are mostly due to differences in diversification rates across bioregions.
+investigate the **Diversification Rate Hypothesis (DRH)** in the context of Historical Biogeography.
+DRH posits that current heterogeneity in diversity patterns such as the Latitudinal Diversity Gradient are mostly due to differences in diversification rates across bioregions.
 This hypothesis is typically assessed by comparing diversification rates